zenglongGH/px4esc/README.md

 * `cfg`         - view or modify configuration parameters.
 All configuration parameters are stored automatically upon modification, no additional actions needed.
 * `kvconv`      - convert between magnetic flux linkage (a.k.a.
 Phi) and KV.
+* `sysinfo`     - display general status information of the operating system.

 Note that some commands can accept the `-p` argument, in which case they will print real-time values in a special format that is understood by the serial plotting tool, located in the `tools` directory in this repository.

+When submitting bug reports, please always include outputs of the commands `status` and `sysinfo` after the failure occurred.

 ### Specifying the Motor Parameters